 - Fraud prevention

 - Marketing and advertising

 - Managing inventory

-Shopify Flow offers a library of pre-made workflow templates you can use to automate multiple ecommerce business processes.
+Shopify Flow also offers a library of pre-made workflow templates you can use to automate multiple ecommerce business processes.
 For example, you can send browser push notifications after a customer makes a second order, create support tickets after a negative customer review, and send a win-back email to “at-risk” customers.
-All Flow templates can be customized on your own in 10 seconds or less.
+All Flow templates can be customized on your own in minimal time.